(238,020) of Aboriginal and Torres Strait Islander people reported having a respiratory disease lasting six months or more in 2018–19

 A recent overview of respiratory diseases in Indigenous children found a lack of research among Indigenous children living in urban and regional areas, as most research has been conducted in remote areas (Australian Indigenous HealthInfoNet 2020).
 The overview identified a 2013–2015 study of Indigenous children who visited the Caboolture Community Medical clinic in northern Brisbane, which found that 33% had symptoms of an acute respiratory infection, and 22% went to the clinic specifically because of an acute respiratory infection (Hall et al. 2017).
 A subsequent study of mostly Indigenous children who visited the Caboolture Community Medical clinic over a similar period in 2013–2015 found that, in an average month, about one-quarter of the children were attending the clinic with an acute respiratory infection with a cough.
 The study results indicated that one in five children will develop a chronic cough following acute respiratory infections with a cough.
 The overview also identified several community-based studies in remote areas.
 A 2010–2013 study of Indigenous children from 25 remote Northern Territory communities found that 59% of children had a runny nose and 39% had a cough (Leach et al. 2016).
 Another study of Indigenous children born between 2001 and 2006 in five remote Northern Territory communities found that by the time they turned one year old, 96% of babies had gone to their health service with at least one infection, many infections were recurrent, and infections of the upper respiratory tract were the most common (Kearns et al. 2013).

 Universal pneumococcal conjugate vaccine (PCV) programs began for Indigenous Australian children in 2001 and all Australian children in 2005, and 13-valent PCV was introduced in 2011 (Meder et al. 2020).
-To help prevent pneumococcal disease it is recommended that Indigenous children are vaccinated with 13-valent PCV at two, four and six months of age, with an additional dose given at 12–18 months of age if living in Queensland, the Northern Territory, Western Australia or South Australia (NACCHO and The Royal Australian College of General Practitioners 2018).
-An assessment of the effect of PCV examined acute lower respiratory infection (ALRI) hospital admissions of Indigenous infants in the Northern Territory from 2006 to 2015, across three periods of different PCV use (Binks et al. 2020).
+To help prevent pneumococcal disease it is recommended that Indigenous children are vaccinated with 13-valent PCV at 2, 4 and 6 months of age, with an additional dose given at 12–18 months of age if living in Queensland, the Northern Territory, Western Australia or South Australia (NACCHO & RACGP 2018).
+An assessment of the effect of PCV examined acute lower respiratory infection (ALRI) hospitalisations of Indigenous infants in the Northern Territory from 2006 to 2015, across three periods of different PCV use (Binks et al. 2020).
 The study found that there was a 30% reduction in bacterial-coded pneumonia hospitalisations during the 2011–2015 period in which 13-valent PCV was used.
 The authors concluded that while the findings supported the use of this vaccine, one in five Indigenous infants continued to be hospitalised with an ALRI within their first year of life, and a combination of environmental and biomedical approaches are needed.

 Researchers have conducted a range of studies of respiratory disease services.
 These include a study in Western Australia that found that the implementation of an integrated COPD multidisciplinary community service reduced respiratory hospitalisations in the long term (Chung et al. 2016).
 A large pilot study in Queensland showed the importance of working with communities and Indigenous staff in the development and delivery of a culturally appropriate and accessible specialist respiratory service (Medlin et al. 2014).
 The Indigenous Respiratory Outreach Care (IROC) program aims to develop and deliver culturally appropriate specialist respiratory outreach services and resources to Indigenous Australians in rural and remote Queensland communities, improve access to specialist respiratory services; and increase awareness of lung health in Indigenous communities.
 A study of children attending IROC clinics found that the model of care led to significant lung function improvement for Indigenous children with asthma and bronchiectasis (Collaro et al. 2020).
 Researchers in New Zealand also found that Māori participants felt strongly discouraged to attend pulmonary rehabilitation when culturally appropriate communication and relationship-building was absent (Levack et al. 2016).

-While the mortality rate of Indigenous Australians due to respiratory diseases has fallen since 1998, most of this decline occurred prior to 2006.
-Since 2006, there has been no significant change in the mortality rate.
+Over the decade 2010 to 2019 there has been a significant increase in respiratory disease mortality rates for Indigenous Australians and a widening of the gap with non-Indigenous Australians.
 Further, self-reported respiratory diseases, hospitalisation and mortality rates are still around twice as high for Indigenous Australians compared with non-Indigenous Australians.
 While rates of self-reported asthma and COPD for Indigenous Australians were similar in 2012–13 and 2018–19 (ABS 2019), overall, there was a 22% increase in the hospitalisation rate for Indigenous Australians due to respiratory diseases between 2004–05 and 2016–17.
 Chronic respiratory diseases, especially COPD and asthma, are major contributors to the burden of disease for Indigenous Australians.

 While it is important to manage patients with chronic respiratory diseases effectively, much of this burden is preventable and public health approaches are critical to prevent their occurrence.
 Initiatives addressing smoking (including second-hand smoke), immunisation, living conditions, overcrowding, chronic disease and access to health care are likely to contribute to improvements in respiratory disease (Johnston et al. 2010; Torzillo & Chang 2014).
 Culturally appropriate communication and health services are essential to ensure Indigenous Australians feel comfortable to participate in disease prevention and medical therapies.